randomairborne/experienced/README.md

 The easisest way to self-host experienced is on Debian or Ubuntu Linux.
 Thus, this is how this tutorial will set up Experienced.

 If you'd rather just have a hosted bot, that's fine!
-(I also appreciate the CLOUT) [Click here to invite it.](https://discord.com/api/oauth2/authorize?client_id=1035970092284002384&permissions=0&scope=bot%20applications.commands)
+I really appreciate it.
+[Click here to invite the official instance.](https://discord.com/api/oauth2/authorize?client_id=1035970092284002384&permissions=0&scope=bot%20applications.commands)

 ### Creating a Discord application